-Warmer weather makes feeding time much easier, and more effective, for honeybees, according to Professor Sue Nicolson of the University of Pretoria (UP) and colleagues from various Chinese universities, who made this discovery after analysing several high-speed videos.
+Warmer weather makes feeding time much easier, and more effective, for honeybees, according to Professor Sue Nicolson of the University of Pretoria (UP) and colleagues from Chinese universities, who made this discovery after analysing high-speed videos.
 The results were published in the Journal of Experimental Biology.

 Nectar contained in warmer flowers becomes more fluid or, in technical terms, less viscous.
 It is therefore easier to drink.
 Bees are able to flick their tongues in and out of the sweet, warm liquid at an extremely fast pace.
 “By looking at the dynamics of a bee’s tongue, we were able to provide a mechanistic explanation of why bees prefer warmer nectar,” explains Prof Nicolson, a senior research fellow at UP’s Centre for the Advancement of Scholarship and an expert on how bird and insect pollinators feed.